 This edition of ReligionLink explores seven issues that may deserve attention in 2022.

-Saffet Abid Catovic is a Muslim environment leader.
+Saffet Abid Catovic is a Muslim environmental leader.
 He co-founded Green Muslims of New Jersey and helped launch the Islamic Society of North America’s Green Masjid Task Force.
 In 2018, he shared his efforts to offset the carbon footprint of his pilgrimage to Mecca with Sojourners.
-Imam Catovic serves as the Washington Office Director, Islamic Society […]
+Imam Catovic serves as Washington office director for the […]

 William Brown is a professor of Old Testament at Columbia Theological Seminary in Decatur, Ga.
 He teaches several courses that combine science and theology with a special focus on ecology and “creation care.”
 He is the author of The Seven Pillars of Creation: The Bible, Science and the Ecology of Wonder.